 Stitch around two straight edges, trim corner and turn right side out.
 Press.

 Top stitch the straight edges.
-Repeat for second set of triangles so you have two tabs, one for each side of the bag.
+Repeat for second set of triangles so you have two fabric tabs, one for each side of the bag.

 Place onto the bag, 2 1/2″ up from the bottom, so the raw edge aligns with the edge of the side of the bag.
 Baste in place 1/4″ in from edge (within the seam allowance).
 Repeat for the other side.

 For your adjustable straps zigzag raw edges of webbing.
 Thread your webbing through the slider, fold over back on itself 1 1/2″ and stitch to secure (with rectangle and cross).
-Thread through the D ring on your tab, then back through the top of the slider.
+Thread through the D ring on your tab, then back through the top of the strap slides.
 Repeat for the second side.

 Place the two ends of the adjustable straps parallel and next to the top bag strap.
 Stitch to secure with a rectangle and cross.